tinuola/doggie-browser/README.md

 * Scroll to top function
 * Mobile and tablet responsive

+### Issues
+* Search results for some breeds are large (>300)
+* With results greater than 300, preloader plugins seem to cause page jumpiness
+  * Tried _jQuery Lazy_, _Lazy Load_
+* Current workaround: Only display the first 300 images
+* Adding to Icebox: Implement a more efficient results handling system: <br> _Display n number of images on initial load, then on-scroll/on-click load more images_

-### Pending / Wishlist / Icebox
+### Icebox
 * Filter results by sub-breed
-* Load images on scroll
+* Load 'more images' on scroll
-  * Issue: Search results are often huge.
-Would like to implement a more efficient results handling system:
-    * _Display n number of images on initial load, then on scroll load more images_
 * Display more images in a row
 * Click to copy image url
   * Image 'basket'